-Annual precipitation and modeled relative effective annual precipitation ranges from 5 to 14 inches (127 - 355 mm).
+Annual precipitation and modeled relative effective annual precipitation ranges from 10 to 14 inches (254 - 355 mm).
 The normal precipitation pattern shows peaks in May and June and a secondary peak in September.
-The noted peaks account for approximately 50% of the mean annual precipitation.
+This amounts to about 50% of the mean annual precipitation.
 Much of the moisture that falls in the latter part of the summer is lost by evaporation and much of the moisture that falls during the winter is lost by sublimation.
 Average snowfall is about 20 inches annually.
 Wide fluctuations may occur in yearly precipitation and result in more dry years than those with more than normal precipitation.

 Temperatures show a wide range between summer and winter and between daily maximums and minimums, due to the high elevation and dry air, which permits rapid incoming and outgoing radiation.
 Cold air outbreaks from Canada in winter move rapidly from northwest to southeast and account for extreme minimum temperatures.
 Chinook winds may occur in winter and bring rapid rises in temperature.
 Extreme storms may occur during the winter, but most severely affect ranch operations during late winter and spring.
-High winds are generally blocked from the basin by high mountains but can occur in conjunction with an occasional thunderstorm.
+High winds are generally blocked from the basin by high mountains, but can occur in conjunction with an occasional thunderstorm.
+Growth of native cool-season plants begins about April 15th and continues until about July 1st.
+Cool weather and moisture in September may produce some green up of cool season plants that will continue through late October.